Open-Markets-Initiative/Directory/About/ReadMe.md

 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

-## OMI Philosophy
+## Omi Philosophy

-Source code should use best practices including automation and minimization of dependencies.
+Source code should use best practices:

-Patented protocol code generation technologies can be licensed from Omi.
+- Automated build processes
+- Regression testing
+- Clean code and SOLID principles

+Source generated repositories are a testing ground for code generation technologies which are under patent review.

 Enjoy.